Most Famous Logos With a Face

 Logo Rinascimento

 Italian clothing brand Rinascimento chose a stylish and minimalistic logo associated with the world of high art.
-The thing is that its emblem depicts not just an undetailed face of a woman but a hint of a masterpiece of artistic creation.
-The contour of the hair, the turn of the head, and the slope of the neck remind me of the famous character of Sandro Botticelli’s painting “Birth of Venus.”
-That is, the image uses the symbol of beauty – the goddess Venus, as she is called by the Romans, or Aphrodite, as she is called by the Greeks.
-Below is the company name typed in elegant antique font.
-The letters are tall, uppercase, and made up of a combination of thin and wide lines.
+Its emblem depicts not just an undetailed face of a woman but a hint of a masterpiece of artistic creation.
+The contour of the hair, the head’s turn, and the neck’s slope remind me of the famous character of Sandro Botticelli’s painting “Birth of Venus.”
+The image symbolizes beauty – the goddess Venus, as the Romans or Aphrodite call her, as the Greeks call her.
+Below is the company name, which is typed in elegant antique font.
+The letters are tall, uppercase, and a combination of thin and wide lines.
 Next is the phrase “Made in Italy”.
 It is, on the contrary, grotesque and low.
 The logo is in monochrome.

 Hawaiian Airlines